U.N. rights envoy and U.S. urge sanctions for Myanmar

 Supporters of Suu Kyi clashed with police on Friday as hundreds of thousands joined nationwide pro-democracy demonstrations in defiance of the junta’s call to halt mass gatherings.

-More than 350 political and state officials, activists and civil society members, including journalists, monks and students have been taken into custody, said Nada al-Nashif, deputy U.N.
+More than 350 officials, activists, journalists, monks and students have been detained, said Nada al-Nashif, deputy U.N.
 High Commissioner for Human Rights.

 Myanmar ambassador Myint Thu said Myanmar would continue to cooperate with the United Nations and uphold international human rights treaties, adding: “We do not want to stall the nascent democratic transition in the country.”